node-red-contrib-saxe-edge 2.0.2

 Saxe Edge - MQTT batch processing with offline buffering for Node-RED.

-This plugin provides a configuration node and example flows for implementing the Saxe Edge ST1 protocol: buffered sensor data collection, GPS aggregation, batch processing, and reliable MQTT uplink with offline resilience.
+This plugin provides a configuration node and a buffer node for implementing the Saxe Edge ST1 protocol: buffered sensor data collection, GPS aggregation, batch processing, and reliable MQTT uplink with offline resilience.

 Features